telerik/xaml-docs/knowledge-base/kb-gridview-sort-datatable-column-that-has-square-brackets-in-its-name.md

 ---
-title: Sort а DataTable Column That Contains Square Brackets in its Name in a RadGridView Scenario.
+title: Sort а DataTable Column That Contains Square Brackets in its Name in a RadGridView Scenario
-page_title: Sorting DataTable Column That Has Square Bracket Characters in its Name.
+page_title: Sorting DataTable Column That Has Square Bracket Characters in its Name
 description: This article shows how to sort a DataTable column that contains square brackets in its name when the DataTable is used with RadGridView.
 type: how-to
 slug: kb-gridview-sort-datatable-column-that-has-square-brackets-in-its-name